Like Germany and the UK, Sweden has an established history in electronic music.

 Feisty, ambitious and not to be messed with, REIN has certainly caused a stir with Europe’s male dominated EBM scene.
 Even within the inherent shouty nature of the genre and Joanna Reinikainen’s debut song ‘Can’t Handle Me’ effectively being a mission statement, things are ramped up to 11 on ‘I Don’t Get Anything But Sh*t From You’.
 She’s an artist to watch for sure…

-Available on the download bundle ‘I Don’t Get Anything but Shit from You’ via Playground Music
+Available on the single ‘I Don’t Get Anything but Shit from You’ via Playground

 Text by Chi Ming Lai